leogaudin/matrix/README.md

 1. The first non-zero element of each row is $1$.
 2. The first non-zero element of each row is to the right of the first non-zero element of the row above.
-3. The first non-zero element of each row is the only non-zero element in its column.

 Its main use case is solving systems of linear equations.
 Let's say you have the following system: